raspberrypilearning/build-a-webpage/en/step_1.md

 Your web page should:
 + Have multiple sections containing different kinds of content including text and images or emoji, headings, quotations, lists or links
-+ Use a colour palette, fonts and CSS styles of your choice
++ Use a colour palette, fonts and CSS styles that work well together
 + Be accessible by using good colour contrast and font sizes

 You web page could: